Skip to main content

 Upper-Level Winds and the Pressure Gradient Force

-Look at the wind barbs present on Figure 8.2.1.
-Because there is little to no friction in the upper atmosphere, winds aloft tend to be much faster than at the surface (this isn’t 100% true all of the time, but it’s a good guideline for this course and in general).
-Look at the pattern of winds relative to the blue height lines.
+Let's examine the wind barbs on Figure 8.2.1.
+Because there is little to no friction in the upper atmosphere, winds aloft tend to be much faster than at the surface.
+While this isn’t always true, it’s a good assumption for this course and in general.

-1. The Wind barbs tend to ________________________________ to the blue height lines.
+1. The wind barbs tend to __________ to the blue height lines.

-1. Be parallel
+1. be parallel

-2. Intersect at large angles… nearly perpendicular
+2. intersect at large angles or are nearly perpendicular

-1. Height lines are closer together
+1. The height lines are closer together

-2. Height lines are further apart.
+2. The height lines are further apart

-3. Your answer to question 15 _______________________ with the concept that surface winds are faster when isobars are closer together (from Investigation 7), indicating that the increased speed of the wind in both situation is _________________________ caused by the pressure gradient force.
+1. Your answer to question 15 __________ with the concept that surface winds are faster when isobars are closer together (from Investigation 7), indicating that the increased speed of the wind in both situation is _________ caused by the pressure gradient force.